smugmug/bbpd/README.md

 Other endpoints are accessed similarly.
 See the AWS documentation for specific request structure.

-### Caveats

-This proxy uses the standard `net/http` server.
-As of Go v1.2 (rc), this server does not support *graceful* restarts.
-We are aware of alternative solutions but haven't introduced them to this codebase, hoping that this feature will shortly be introduced into the standard library.
-The proxy does have a signal handler to accept various termination signals, upon which the proxy will stop accepting new connections and go into a short sleep to allow existing connections to terminate.
-This isn't an optimal solution but should be adequate until the standard library catches up.

 ### Debugging

 `bbpd` uses the standard log package to emit messages.
 If you wish to interrupt